Oyindamolabadara/TranquilBlog/TESTING.md

 </details><br>

 ### **Code Validation**
 The [W3C Markup Validator](https://validator.w3.org/ "Link to W3C Markup Validator Site") service was used to validate the `HTML` and `CSS` code used.
-The [Code Institute PEP8 Python Validator](http://pep8online.com/ "Link to the PEP8 Python Validator Site") was used to validate the `Python` code used.
+The Code Institute Python Linter was used to validate the `Python` code used.

 #### **Results:**